Cut Costs Through Outsourcing Transcription Services

-With the burden of healthcare reform putting constant new pressures on clinics and hospitals, cost cutting has become a constant necessary practice.
-It may seem a little superfluous to explain why cutting costs is important – after all, cut costs are always good news, right?
+With the burden of healthcare reform putting constant new pressures on clinics and hospitals, cost-cutting has become a constant necessary practice.
+It may seem a little superfluous to explain why cutting costs are important – after all, cut costs are always good news, right?
 However, cost cutting can potentially lead to a loss in quality – unless you’re smart about it.

 Hospitals that want to survive the reforms and the economic slowdown that 2008 and beyond has caused, have to use their ingenuity and technological changes to come up with ways to both save money and introduce higher quality in their services – a monumental task for most clinics and hospitals, especially with the juggling act it suggests.

 But one way to cut costs without sacrificing quality is through the trend of outsourcing, and offshoring.
 The question is – are these practices relevant to the healthcare industry?
 Furthermore, how can they be implemented?
 And what do they do?
 As a specific example, we’ll take one of the more mundane yet absolutely essential components of a functioning healthcare facility – transcription services.

 Entrepreneurs know what it means to regularly outsource – a startup may outsource most of its needs, in an attempt to build a business without a dedicated team.
 Larger established players in the field, like hospitals, use outsourcing to cut costs – and transcription services are an excellent example of how well it works.
 According to the Bureau of Labor Statistics, outsourcing is becoming more common in the medical transcriptionist profession, alongside tech advances changing the landscape of transcription services.